delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 * [Crypt Client](https://github.com/johnnyramos/bitlocker2crypt)
 * Group Policy Scripts

-For our Windows deployment, there was minimal work needed, as we scripted up most of our onboarding processes, we could have defnitely
+For our Windows deployment, there was minimal work needed, as we scripted up most of our onboarding processes, we definitely had some improvements to be made here, however Windows was always considered a lower priority compared to macOS - even tough about 30% of our workforce was Windows based clients, and we have several build machines, and servers that were Windows based.

 ## MDM Deployment Phase